 Following positions at multi-unit concepts in Chicago and Louisiana, Dustin set-out in search of the opportunity to lead within a more personalized dining atmosphere.
 In his search for his next great hospitality position, Dustin found his true kindred spirit in Jerry Garbus, General Manager of Manhattan Beach Post and Operating Partner at Fishing with Dynamite, David LeFevre's wildly popular and critically acclaimed Manhattan Beach restaurants.
 Jerry and David's remarkable "Guest First" and "Team First" mantras perfectly aligned with his own and Dustin felt certain that he had found the perfect hospitality home.

-Now at Fishing with Dynamite, Dustin is responsible for educating the crew and creating memorable experiences for guests as Assistant General Manager.
+Now at Fishing with Dynamite, Dustin is responsible for educating the crew and creating memorable experiences for guests as General Manager.